infinitydaemon/OpSec-Kernel/Documentation/core-api/kernel-api.rst

 Inter Module support
 --------------------

-Refer to the files in kernel/module/ for more information.
+Refer to the file kernel/module.c for more information.

 Hardware Interfaces
 ===================